gungorkocak/emeq-counter/README.md

 First open Eclipse Project Explorer to import this project and clone to your machine.

+#### 1. Import the project into your workspace by using Eclipse IDE

-Project Explorer -> Import ->Projects from Git -> Clone URI
+Project Explorer --> Import --> Projects from Git --> Clone URI

  git@github.com:gungorkocak/emeq-counter.git

 If you want to run this project in your local settings, you need to follow the steps shown below.
 After installation, you can run the project on your computer.

-#### 1. Create Database and userYou need to create database and user in Postgresql.
+#### 2. Create Database and userYou need to create database and user in Postgresql.

   Login at Postgresql with `psql`.
 Than follow that steps.create user emeq;